oxcompsoc/www-content/learn/resources/lesson_2/index.md

     4
     5

-**Note:** You may not have seen the notation `count = count + 1` before, but it is fairly common in programming, and it means "count *becomes* count + 1", as opposed to being an equivalence (like in maths), because obviously, if the latter were the case, we could subtract `count` from both sides and be left with `0 = 1`.

 As you can see, the body of the `while` loop does something to bring the condition (in this case `count < 6`) closer to being false at every iteration, by increasing the value of `count` by 1 (also called incremeneting `count`).

 So if `while` loops are the same as `for` loops, except with the added pain that you have to watch that they don't go on forever, then what's the point of them?

 Well, consider this: What if you are creating a list, and you don't know how many items are going to go in it?
 You couldn't use a `for` loop because you